Ten Ways You Can Implement Alternative Fuels and Energy-Efficient Vehicle Technologies

 Follow the leaders

-Thousands of fleet managers, business owners, state and local officials, and other transportation decision makers across the country have blazed the trail toward petroleum-free transportation, so there's no need to reinvent the wheel.
+Thousands of fleet managers, business owners, state and local officials, and other transportation decision makers across the country have blazed the trail when it comes to alternative fuels and saving fuel, so there's no need to reinvent the wheel.
 Before you undertake an initiative of your own, find out how others have successfully deployed alternative fuels, pushed the envelope on fuel economy, and achieved fleet efficiencies.
 The AFDC features dozens of case studies, which you can search by geographic location, fuel or technology type, or fleet type.

 Explore how similar strategies might work for your fleet, and create a plan for the future.
-The Petroleum Reduction Planning Tool allows fleet managers to evaluate various fuels, technologies, and efficiency measures and calculate corresponding reductions in petroleum use, fuel costs, and greenhouse gas emissions.
+The Petroleum Reduction Planning Tool allows fleet managers to evaluate various fuels, technologies, and efficiency measures and calculate corresponding reductions in petroleum consumption and emissions.

 Explore the alternatives